Curls on Film

 Much to my surprise, however, it was one of my favorite movies of the year.

 (Another: Scott Pilgrim.)

 So why the trepidation over Tangled?

 One reason is that the film was produced via CGI.
 Look, I know that plenty of traditional, 2D "cel" animation is computer-assisted these days, and that's fine.
 I also totally appreciate alternative forms of animation, from the stop-motion of Coraline (the blog's first review) to the innovative sequence in the recent Harry Potter and the Deathly Hallows Part 1 to the manufactured atmosphere in Sin City.
 And I adore Pixar films from Up to The Incredibles — except, like I wrote in my post on Avatar and still plan to expand upon, insofar as the uncanny valley is approached when perfect reproductions of things in Wall-E or the Toy Story films are contrasted with eerily imperfect reproductions o people.
 [Hmm...
-I really have to finish that follow-up, since more on the subject got excised from the Avatar post than I'd remembered.]
+I really have to finish that follow-up, since I've noticed in updating the Avatar post that more on the subject got excised from it than I'd remembered.]

 But where The Incredibles sprang from a dedicated CGI studio applying its technique